giga-sec/gigaSec-Tech-Notes/3. Notes/Problem Set 6.md

 ELSE IF -> STR counts do not match exactly with any of the individuals in the CSV file, THEN ->  your program should print `No match`.
 ASSUME -> assume that the STR counts will not match more than one individual.

+- [ ] Code: Implement the command line argument code
+- [ ] Learn about CSV
+- [ ] Learn about open and read files